-That notion was rattled a bit upon discovery of a new-ish line of kid- and adult-friendly low-carb keto cereals from a company called Magic Spoon.
-Packaged in brightly-colored boxes, Magic Spoon claims to be the first keto-friendly low carb, high protein cereal for adults, but with flavors like fruity (think Froot Loops) cocoa (Cocoa Krispies), frosted (Frosted Flakes), and blueberry, they are definitely making a play for kids, too (or at least the kid inside us).
+That notion was rattled a bit upon discovery of a new-ish line of kid- and adult-friendly, low-carb, keto cereals from a snack company called Magic Spoon.
+Packaged in brightly-colored boxes, Magic Spoon claims to be the first keto-friendly low carb, high protein cereal for adults, but with flavors like Fruity (think Froot Loops) Cocoa (Cocoa Krispies), Frosted (Frosted Flakes), Blueberry, and the brand new Honey Nut and Peanut Butter, they are definitely making a play for kids too—or at least the kid inside us.

 As it turns out, this old dog can still be surprised once in a while because I genuinely liked it.
 All four flavors I tasted worked well—frosted and fruity were my favorites—with a formidable, and mostly normal-tasting sweetness and a crunch that held, even when submerged in milk for a few minutes.

 By comparison, Magic Spoon cereal averages just three net carbs per bowl versus 20 or more from sweet cereals, like Frosted Flakes or Froot Loops.
 One serving also contains 12 grams of protein (mostly from whey protein).
 For reference, an egg has just six.
 How do they do it?
 The cereal itself is made with low-carb, gluten-free tapioca flour and whey protein, while each cereal gets its sweet blast from a trinity of low-glycemic sweeteners: monk fruit, stevia, and allulose.